lzardy/N-STRUCT/README.md

 ```
 2. Run
 ```
-python manager.py <file path> <auto catalog>
+python manager.py <file path>
 ```

-For more detailed usage instructions, please refer to the individual documentation for each class.
+For more detailed usage instructions (developers), please refer to the individual documentation for each class.